getsops/sops/README.rst

 You can start a key service server by running ``sops keyservice``.

-You can specify the key services the ``sops`` binary uses with the ``--keyservice`` option (this flag can be specified more than once, so you can use multiple key services); alternatively, a single key service can be specified by setting the ``SOPS_KEYSERVICE`` environment variable.
+You can specify the key services the ``sops`` binary uses with the ``--keyservice`` option.
+This flag can be specified more than once, so you can use multiple key services.
+Alternatively, a single key service can be specified by setting the ``SOPS_KEYSERVICE`` environment variable.
 The local key service can be disabled with ``--enable-local-keyservice=false`` or by setting the ``SOPS_ENABLE_LOCAL_KEYSERVICE`` environment variable to ``false``.